The New Student-Centered, Urban Public Research University: Urban Mission with a Global Perspective

 While nation states remain important, the primary building blocks of the new global economy, indeed the future of the world, will be driven by dynamic urban areas anchored by great cities.10

 What we do here matters greatly.
 We have been called to lead, and we must respond to the call.
 In this intensely competitive global engagement, the University of Massachusetts Boston has a vital and indispensable role to play.
 And I call each of you to leadership in your own way.

 We already have some outstanding examples.

 Consider the role of Padraig O’Malley, who holds the Moakley Chair of Peace and Reconciliation.
 Last spring he hosted, here on campus, a forum on divided cities, with delegations from four such riven areas.
 He actually got the leaders of the divided cities in Serbia and Kosovo to agree to co-host next year’s inaugural meeting of the Forum for Cities in Transition.
 Padraig received the Liberal International Freedom award at the European Parliament in Brussels, recognizing his contribution to peace and democracy throughout the world.
 This is indeed our urban mission with a global perspective!

-Closer to home, but again looking to expand our international role, we have established an Office of International and Transnational Affairs under Professor Eunsook Hyun.
+Closer to home, but again looking to expand our international role, we have established an Office of Global Programs under Professor Eunsook Hyun.
 She and her staff will help enrich the international elements of our teaching, research, and service.